 The most common reason for glaze defects is either through underfiring or overfiring.

 Underfiring results in a dry, scratchy glaze surface.
-Pots which have been underfired can be fired again to a higher temperature, which may salvage the glaze.
+Pots that have been underfired can be fired again to a higher temperature, which may salvage the glaze.

 Overfiring results in glazes that begin to run.
 The glaze coat may be thinner at the top of the pot and thicker at the bottom.
 Glaze may even run off the pot and drip onto the kiln shelf or other pots.
-Seriously overfired pots may show pinholing and... pitting as the glaze reaches vaporation temperature.
+Seriously overfired pots may show pinholing and pitting as the glaze reaches evaporation temperature.

 Overfired pots cannot be salvaged.
 For this reason, it is always best to use glazes that have a maturation range of two to three cones.

 02 of 07

 Like clothing on humans, glazes need to fit the clay body they cover.
 Problems occur when a glaze is either too large or too small for the pot it is covering.